Online Addiction & Substance Abuse Bachelor’s Degree Programs

 A recipient of the “Most Innovative” regional university honor awarded by U.S. News & World Report each year since 2015, Southern New Hampshire University offers a 120-credit bachelor of arts degree in human services with a concentration in substance abuse.

-The curriculum trains students in the twelve core functions of addiction counseling, culturally responsive assessment and care, and critical thinking and decision-making skills.
-Students can receive credit towards the degree through prior learning and may transfer up to 90 credit hours from other schools.
+The curriculum trains students in the 12 core functions of addiction counseling, culturally responsive assessment and care, and critical thinking and decision-making skills.
+Students can receive credit toward the degree through prior learning and may transfer up to 90 credit hours from other schools.

 Graduates may provide entry-level services in various roles such as community outreach specialist, residential counselor, and support advocate.
 Employment settings may include residential addiction treatment facilities, outpatient addiction programs, prisons, mental health centers, and community health centers.